Wolfgang Amadeus Mozart

 The performances scheduled for January 4, 7, 10, 16, 20, 23, 27, and 30, May 23, 27, and 30, and June 3 and 5 REMAIN on the calendar, but some curtain times have changed.
 Please see individual dates below for updated curtain times.

-One of opera’s most beloved fables returns in a colorful, puppet-filled production by Tony Award–winner Julie Taymor.
+One of opera’s most beloved fables returns, with Music Director Yannick Nézet-Séguin, Patrick Furrer, and Cornelius Meister conducting Tony Award–winner Julie Taymor’s colorful, puppet-filled production.
 The cast of leading Mozarteans includes soprano Christiane Karg as Pamina, tenor Stanislas de Barbeyrac as Tamino, baritone Thomas Oliemans in his Met debut as Papageno, soprano Kathryn Lewek as the Queen of the Night, and bass Stephen Milling as Sarastro.
-Gustavo Dudamel and Cornelius Meister share conducting duties.

 Languages sung in Die Zauberflöte